-Figure 1.
-Fundus photo of the left eye (A: posterior pole; B: mid-periphery) with visible arteriolar narrowing and sheathing; note that there are no typical pigmentary clumps nor significant pallor of the optic nerve head
+Figure 1a and 1b.
+Fundus photo of the left eye (posterior pole and mid- periphery) with visible arteriolar narrowing and sheathing.
+Note there was no tipical pigmentary clumps nor significant pallor of the optic nerve head.

 Figure 2.
-Fluorescein angiography of the right eye after the injection of the dye (posterior pole); note the unusual degree of choroidal hyperfluorescence surrounding darker macular area, indicating abnormality of retinal pigment epithelial layer
+Fluorescein angiography of the right eye after the injection of the dye (posterior pole).
+Note unusual degree of choroidal hyperfluorescence surrounding darker macular area, indicating abnormality of retinal pigment epithelial layer.

 Figure 3.
-Abnormal fluorescein angiography of the right eye (midperiphery); note diffuse mottled hyperfluorescence observed during the most of the period of the dye transit through the retina vessels which correspond to the retinal pigment epithelial changes
+Abnormal fluorescein angiography of the right eye (mid periphery).
+Note diffuse mottled hyperfluorescence observed during the most period of the dye transit through the retina vessels which correspond to the retinal pigment epithelial changes.